 My course doesn’t just involve hypnosis.
 As an anxiety and weight loss specialist, I have many therapeutic strategies that I draw upon to help you feel more calm and confident, so that you no longer need to rely on junkfood in order to feel relaxed.

 Emotional eating program bonuses

 As well as individual sessions with me, the course includes a full online program with MP3s for you to listen to at home, and PDF worksheets which are designed to help maximise your motivation and reinforce the process.

-If you’re outside the Glasgow area we can meet online, using video chat such as Skype or Zoom.
+Sessions are held online, using video chat such as Skype or Zoom.